willgocode/find-political-donors/README.md

     ./run_tests.sh

 The main program itself will run via `./run.sh`.
 It will test the input file found in the base directory and also output to the base directory.
+The test files include various ranges of lines of 50,000 from the FEC 2013-2014, 2015-2016 and 2017-2018 individual contributions files.